-Full Download: http://alibabadownload.com/product/advanced-financial-accounting-6th-edition-beechy-test-bank/
+Full Download: http://testbanklive.com/download/advanced-financial-accounting-7th-edition-beechy-test-bank/

-Advanced Financial Accounting, 6e Chapter 2 Intercorporate Equity Investments: An Introduction
+Beechy, Trivedi, MacAulay Advanced Financial Accounting, Seventh Edition Chapter 2 Intercorporate Equity Investments: An Introduction

 - 1) Passive investments can be classified as fair value through profit or loss (FVTPL) or as fair value through other comprehensive income (FVTOCI).
 Which of the following statements is true? - A) Under both FVTPL and FVTOCI, changes in the fair value of the investment are reported as other comprehensive income on the statement of comprehensive income. - B) Under both FVTPL and FVTOCI, changes in the fair value of the investment are reported under the net income section on the statement of comprehensive income. - C) Under both FVTPL and FVTOCI, dividends received from the investee are reported under the net income section on the statement of comprehensive income. - D) Under both FVTPL and FVTOCI, dividends received from the investee are reported as other comprehensive income on the statement of comprehensive income.